Album Reviews of "Skydancer" and "Of Chaos and Eternal Night" by Swedish Melodic Death Metal Band Dark Tranquillity

 About the Mini Album Of Chaos And Eternal Night

 Of Chaos and Eternal Night starts with the title track and this one right away is vintage Dark Tranquillity which features the drumming style, melodic riffs and the usual growling vocals of Mikael Stanne who takes over the vocal duties from Anders Friden.
 The title track lyrically is about a tale told by someone that likes to explore extremes.
 The darkness is not a threat to this man’s existence as he admires the crows that take over as night falls upon the Earth.
 Even though I was going to do a separate review on just this mini-album, it is probably better now to include this along with Skydancer as what readers now see is a good double album by one of Sweden’s finest melodic death metal bands.
-I did almost a similar review of Metallica’s St. Anger back in 2010 seven years after it was released in 2003 but Dark Tranquillity’s Skydancer released in August 1993 is an album that has stood the test of time as far as melodic death metal albums are concerned.

 "Through Ebony Archways"